HMS Jervis: 1943

-On the night of 1/2 June, an Italian convoy of two supply ships escorted by a destroyer and a torpedo boat, was intercepted off the Straits of Messina by Jervis (commanded by Captain A.F Pugsley) and the Greek destroyer Queen Olga.
+On the night of 1/2 June, an Italian convoy of two supply ships escorted by a destroyer and a torpedo boat, was intercepted in the Battle of the Messina Convoy by Jervis (commanded by Captain A.F Pugsley) and the Greek destroyer Vasilissa Olga.
 A Wellington bomber dropped flares and after a short battle lasting half an hour, the two Allied destroyers sank the Italian torpedo boat Castore.Jervis also saw action during the landings in Sicily, Calabria, Salerno, and Anzio, as well as operations in the Adriatic.
 She supported both the Eighth Army and Yugoslav partisans.
-In the Autumn of 1943 Jervis was in the Aegean supporting the ill-fated operation against the Dodecanese Islands.
+In the autumn of 1943, Jervis was in the Aegean supporting the ill-fated operation against the Dodecanese Islands.
 On 16/17 October with HMS Penn, sank the submarine chaser UJ-2109 at Kalymnos.

 1944 (Home Waters)

+On 23 January 1944 Jervis had her bows blown off while in company with Janus, the other destroyer being sunk by a German Fritz X guided bomb.
+There were no casualties and the damaged destroyer made it to Naples under her own power where, on 28 January her commanding officer, Captain Henderson, took over command of the flotilla leader Grenville while the latter's captain, Lieutenant Commander Roger Hill became CO of the damaged Jervis.

-Having returned to Britain after a re-fit, and no longer Flotilla leader, Jervis saw action at the Normandy landings under Lieutenant Commander Roger Hill, and in the closing stages of the war.
+The damaged destroyer subsequently steamed to Gibraltar where a new bow was put on the vessel.
+Then returning to Britain, no longer a Flotilla leader, Jervis saw action at the Normandy landings in the closing stages of the war.
 She was decommissioned in September 1944, paying off at Chatham prior to a further, major re-fit.